tsu-spring/.github/profile/README.md

-# Spring Boot Course
+# Welcome to Spring Boot Course 👋

-Welcome my brothers and sisters 👋

 This is the official repository for the Spring Boot course.
 Here you will find weekly topics, code examples, and selected student projects.